dwarvesf/df-frontend-2023/README.md

 1. **Code Submission**: Place your submitted code in the respective `/assignment-[number]` folder on your fork.
 2. **Deployment**: Deploy your project on a cloud service to generate a public preview link.
 3. **Issue Creation**: Open an issue in your forked repository with the title `Submission for assignment [number]`.
 Ensure you include the public preview link in the issue description.
 Refer to [this example issue](https://github.com/zlatanpham/df-frontend-2023/issues/1) for guidance.

+## Evaluation Criteria

+We evaluate assignments based on the following criteria:

+- **Timeliness**: The assignment must be submitted by the deadline (based on the time of the last commit in the assignment folder).
+- **Requirements Fulfillment**: The assignment must fulfill all mandatory requirements.

+Our team will carefully assess your submissions.
+After evaluation, we'll share the results and offer feedback on the corresponding open issue.

 ## Support